PopovEvgeniy/txt866/readme.txt

 Command line arguments

-This program take a input file name and output file name as command line arguments.
+This program take an input file name and output file name as command line arguments.
-The output file will be create if it not exist.
+The output file will be created if it not exists.

 Exit codes

-0 - Operation sucessfully complete.
+0 - Operation successfully complete.
 1 - Can't open input file.
 2 - Can't create output file.
 3 - Invalid command line arguments.

 Source code

-Source code included in source.zip.
-It compiled under Open Watcom.
+Dos version of this program was compiled under Open Watcom.
-But you can do it under any C compiler.
+Windows version of this program was compiled under MINGW-w64.
+Source code can be compiled for wide range operation systems, but you need create makefile or build script by yourself.
+I provide only three things: compiled binary files for Windows and Dos, makefile for Linux.

+Install and uninstall under Linux

+Follow this steps:

+1.Extract content of source code archive.
+2.Open terminal and go to source code directory.
+3.
+Run as root for install: make install
+Run as root for uninstall: make uninstall

 Contact